Yabonev/reducing-friction-during-agentic-coding/README.md

 ## Telegram bot

-## python apis for force alignment and sfx generation
+## Python APIs for force alignment and SFX generation

-# Tips/ techniques I haven't found that useful
+# Tips/techniques I haven't found that useful

 - git worktrees (I feel I need more time mastering one execution flow before going bombastic on the same branch with different but similar tasks)